gbrunner/adv-programming-for-gis-and-rs/Week 6/README.md

  4. Display the slope using imshow in *matplotlib*
  5. Export the raster to a TIFF
  6. View in Arcmap
- **Challange**
- 7. Building on the workflow here, go back to Jupyter and create a Hillshade raster from the DEM.
+ 7. **Challange!** Building on the workflow here, go back to Jupyter and create a Hillshade raster from the DEM.
 Follow the code found [here](https://github.com/rveciana/geoexamples/blob/master/python/shaded_relief/hillshade.py)
  ```
  def hillshade(array, azimuth, angle_altitude):